 In the Devices menu in the virtual machine's menu bar, Oracle VM VirtualBox has a menu item Insert Guest Additions CD Image, which mounts the Guest Additions ISO file inside your virtual machine.
 A Windows guest should then automatically start the Guest Additions installer, which installs the Guest Additions on your Windows guest.

 For other guest operating systems, or if automatic start of software on a CD is disabled, you need to do a manual start of the installer.

 For the basic Direct3D acceleration to work in a Windows guest, you have to install the WDDM video driver available for Windows Vista or later.

 For Windows 8 and later, only the WDDM Direct3D video driver is available.
 For basic Direct3D acceleration to work in Windows XP guests, you have to install the Guest Additions in Safe Mode.
 See Chapter 14, Known Limitations for details.

 If you prefer to mount the Guest Additions manually, you can perform the following steps:

 Start the virtual machine in which you have installed Windows.

-Select Mount CD/DVD-ROM from the Devices menu in the virtual machine's menu bar and then CD/DVD-ROM Image.
+Select Optical Drives from the Devices menu in the virtual machine's menu bar and then Choose/Create a Disk Image.
 This displays the Virtual Media Manager, described in Section 5.3, “The Virtual Media Manager”.